-Easy sauteed Asparagus (Pan-fried)
+Easy sauteed Asparagus (Pan-fried method)

 Pan-frying asparagus is one of the simplest and most delicious ways to prepare it.
 This quick method brings out the natural flavor of the asparagus and gives it that perfect crisp-tender bite.